isomerpages/moe-peicaisec/_academic/Mother Tongue Languages.md

 <p style="text-align: center;">Sec 3 Journalism Programme (NewsMaker) Chinese Language</p>
 <p><span style="text-decoration: underline;"><strong>Malay Language and Culture</strong></span></p>
 <p><strong>Malay Language</strong></p>
-<p>To achieve our Mother Tongue department mission, we embark on several programmes to enhance our students&rsquo; language skills.
+<p><p align="justify">To achieve our Mother Tongue department mission, we embark on several programmes to enhance our students&rsquo; language skills.
 These programmes include &lsquo;Class Library Programme&rsquo;, the &lsquo;MTL Intensive Programme for our Graduating Classes&rsquo; as well as the &lsquo;Conversational Chinese and Malay Programme&rsquo; for our Secondary One student&rsquo;s.&nbsp;</p>
 <p><strong>Malay Culture</strong></p>
 <p><p align="justify">In addition to our commitment to nurture students to be proficient users of the Malay language, we have also included enrichment activities to enhance our students&rsquo; knowledge about the Malay culture.
 These activities are as follows:</p>
 <table style="border-collapse: collapse; width: 100%;" border="1">